(revised 7/5/2018)

 I heard there is a Rice subsidy for insurance.
 Do I qualify for the medical insurance subsidy?

 The medical insurance subsidy is available to full-time doctoral students in their first 8 years of doctoral study at Rice who enroll in the Rice Aetna medical plan.
-For more info, see http://graduate.rice.edu/healthsubsidy.
+For more info, see Health Insurance Subsidy for Doctoral Students.

 Do I qualify for Payroll Deduction?
 If so, how do I pay by Payroll Deduction?

 Only students that meet certain criteria have the option to place their Medical Insurance premium on payroll deduction.
 Qualifying students must be enrolled in the annual Rice Aetna medical insurance plan.
 Payroll deduction of insurance premiums is available to full-time graduate students (Master’s or Doctoral) receiving a Rice stipend of at least $5,000 per academic year, over both the fall and spring semesters.
-For more details, see http://graduate.rice.edu/healthpayrolldeduction.
+For more details, see Payroll Deduction for Health Insurance.

 How do I file a claim?

 Doctor's office usually files a claim for you.
-If your doctor's office does not file the claim directly with your insurance company, you can file the claim by submitting an Aetna Claim Form or SAS Claim Form and itemized bill to the address that you can see on the back of your insurance ID card after your visit to the doctor.
+If your doctor's office does not file the claim directly with your insurance company, you can file the claim yourself.
+Please see the Filing a Claim section at https://oiss.rice.edu/studenthealth.

 What is the difference between the Emergency Room and Urgent Care Facility?